Point Pelee National Park

 We appreciate your patience at this challenging time.
 We commit to keeping you and all visitors informed and we look forward to when we can all visit and enjoy Parks Canada places once again.

-The work is part of $9.9 million in upgrades.
-Other work includes the underground installation of electrical and phone lines, upgrading sewage treatment to protect the park’s wetland ecosystems.
+Please note improvements.
+The work is part of $9.9 million in upgrades including repaving the 7km road, the underground installation of electrical and phone lines, upgrading sewage treatment to protect the park’s wetland ecosystems.